Your current song's mix has magic hidden within, with 16 years experience, together we will bring that magic out!

 Q: What's the biggest misconception about what you do?

-A: That the skill of being a producer or mixing engineer can be attained in a few short years.
+A: That the skill of being a mixing engineer can be attained in a few short years.
 The fastest I've ever seen somebody become good enough to ensure industry standard quality across varying platforms is around 7 years, but that person is a verifiable genius and still put in 10,000 hours of work to get there.
 Be wary of anyone that has been doing it for less time than that if you're looking to get a final product that's "release ready".